Olex2/HARp/harp.md

 # Basis Sets and Method

 ## Basis
-This specifies the basis set for the calculation of the theoretical density.
+This specifies the basis set for the calculation of the theoretical density and wavefunction.
 The default basis set is **def2-SVP**. **STO-3G** is recommended only for test purposes.

 ## Method
 The default method used for the calculation of the theoretical density is **Restricted Hartee-Fock**. **Restricted Kohn-Sham** may be superior in some cases (especially for the treatment of hydrogen  atoms), but tends to be unstable in some cases.

 # Hydrogen_Treatment

+## Refine Hydrogen
 This option specifies how hydrogen atoms are treated in HAR.
 Hydrogens can be refined anisotropically, isotropically, only positions, or kept fixed.

+## Dispersion
+Enable this feature if you want to treat dispersion in you structure.
+Be aware that this feature is still in progress, so errors might occur.
+If that is the case rerun without dispersion correction.

+## Auto-Grow
+This will try to grow your structure if your Z' is smaller than 1.
+If your structure has a non integer Z' please try to grow it using the Olex2 grow tools, which can be accessed from HAR Extra, as well.

+## Initial IAM
+Enable/Disable a final cycle of IAM refinement prior to the start of HARt.
+This is highly recommended, since you should only start into HARt with a converged geometry after normal IAM refinement.
+If this causes trouble or leads to wrong geometries you can disable it.

 # Cluster Radius and Significance

 ## Cluster Radius
 Defines a radius around the asymmetric unit, in which implicit point charges and dipoles are used to mimmic the crystal effect.
 Minimal HAR is 0, reasonable values go to 8 Angstrom.

+## Complete Cluster
+In a normal case liek a molecular structure this will make sure the cluste charges which are generated resemble the full molecule and leveled charges.
+If you want to refine a network compound (like a salt or bridged ions) where molecular boundaries are difficult to detect you might encounter errors.
+If that is the case try to turn this off.

-## I/sig threshold
+## F/sig threshold
-Defines the significance criteria for data to be used in teh refinement.
+Defines the significance criteria for data to be used in the refinement.
 Default value is 3, should not be too big.

 # Running HAR Jobs
 Launch HAR jobs as a separate process.
 Olex2 can be closed and the process will continue to run.
 Please note, that HAR jobs can take a **very** long time -- from a few **hours** to a few **weeks**!